jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-vagrant.rst

 From now on, you should use the IP address configured in the Vagrantfile to access the site when the webserver is running.

-If you continue to have problems with host-only networking, see `Chapter 06`_ of the VirtualBox manual.
+For more documentation of VirtualBox host-only networking, see `Chapter 06`_ of the VirtualBox manual.

 .. _Chapter 06: http://www.virtualbox.org/manual/ch06.html